yorkbill/get-support/faq.md

 * For `control.softlayer.com`, you can change your email preferences by going to **Account** > **Users** > **Email Preferences**.

-## What steps can I take before opening a support case?
+## What steps can I take before I open a support case?
 {: #steps_before_opencase}
 {: faq}